 The experience-based retail trend is certainly expected to continue throughout 2018, as retailers focus on entertainment to attract the disposable incomes of millennials.

 Shifts in our environment, demographic changes and technological advances demands a re-thinking of traditional urban design.

-Changes in temperature and sea levels and an increase of natural disasters have to be considered when designing a sustainable and future-proof city, leading to innovative designs and changing structures.
+Changes in the trends of temperature and sea levels and an increase of natural disasters have to be considered when designing a sustainable and future-proof city, leading to innovative urban design and changing structures.

-In addition to designing cities ready for environmental challenges, demographic shifts of a city’s population are being considered.
-Increasing demand for senior apartments and changing family sizes requires new housing solutions, which will influence the way new apartment complexes are built in 2018 and the years to follow and prepare cities and their design for the future.
+In addition to the trend of designing cities ready for environmental challenges, demographic shifts of a city’s population are being considered.
+Increasing demand for senior apartments and changing family sizes requires new housing solutions, which will influence the way new apartment complexes are built in 2018 and the years to follow and prepare cities and their urban design for the future.

-Australians have shown an increasing interest in the “walkability” factor.
+Australians have shown an increasing interest in the trend of “walkability”.
 An increase in urbanisation, higher costs of living, pressure on existing infrastructure and the constant focus on health and fitness has lead to an increased demand for footpaths and accessible public spaces.